Perena2ECED/ECE-2112-PA2/README.md

 * The `import numpy as np` function loads the NumPy library into the code in order for mathematical tools and multidimensional arrays to run.
 The `import` statement brings an external library into the code, in this case `numpy`.
-  Additionally, `as np` creates an alias for the library so it can be called more efficiently with reduced typing.
+  Additionally, `as np` creates an alias for the library, allowing it to be called more efficiently with reduced typing.

 insert the np.save
 # A. REPRODUCIBLE NORMALIZATION PROBLEM